apache/nuttx/configs/README.txt

   This is the port of NuttX to the NuvoTon NuTiny-SDK-NUC120 board.
 This board has the NUC120LE3AN chip with a built-in NuLink debugger.

+configs/olimex-efm32g880f128-stk
+  This is the port of NuttX to the Olimex EFM32G880F128-STK development board.

 configs/olimex-lpc1766stk
   This port uses the Olimex LPC1766-STK board and a GNU GCC toolchain* under Linux or Cygwin.
 STATUS: Complete and mature.